tewidis/AOS/markdown/shared_memory.md

             + await precessor to signal; // spin
         - fetch_and_store(L,me): returns what was contained in L and stores me in L; use this to implement the join functionality
+            + For simultaneous access, either thread can win
         - unlock(L,me):
             + remove me from L;
             + signal successor;